pimoroni/boilerplate-python/README.md

 # Installing

+We'd recommend using this library with Raspberry Pi OS Bookworm or later.
+It requires Python ≥3.7.

 ## Full install (recommended):

 We've created an easy installation script that will install all pre-requisites and get you up and running with minimal efforts.
 To run it, fire up Terminal which you'll find in Menu -> Accessories -> Terminal